Frequently Asked Questions

 What changes are we allowed to make when piggybacking?
 Are we required to accept features we don’t want on the buses or can we get a refund from the manufacturer?
 Are we allowed to add things?
 Are we allowed to change manufacturers on devices?

 The answer to your question as to what changes may be made to the buses will depend on whether the changes are such that they would fall “within the scope of the contract”, and not be considered “cardinal changes”.
-A discussion of what constitutes a permissible vs. an impermissible change may be found in the BPPM, Section 9.2.1 - Contract Scope and Cardinal Changes.
+A discussion of what constitutes a permissible vs. an impermissible change may be found in the BPPM, Section 5.1 - Contract Changes.
 The BPPM refers to a number of issues that have been established over the years to determine if a change is within scope or out of scope.
 You should review these criteria and decide how they would apply to the changes you need to make.

 If you change the bus design to delete any systems (such as electronic devices), you should expect the contractor to give you a price credit unless the contractor can demonstrate that removing the item will not result in a savings.
 You can add things to the bus; however, you must apply the criteria set forth in the BPPM as to the nature of the change and how it might impact the overall system design and if it will change the nature of what was originally intended (collateral impacts of the change).
 For example, you could not change from a high floor to a low floor configuration but you could add bike racks, security cameras, etc.